-Craig Russell is in his eighth year as head men’s ice hockey coach at Plymouth State in 2017-18, and his 19th year with the Panther hockey program.
+Craig Russell is in his ninth year as head men’s ice hockey coach at Plymouth State in 2018-19, and his 20th year with the Panther hockey program.
 He played four seasons in a Panther uniform, served five years as assistant coach, two as associate head coach, and in 2010 became the eighth head coach in the program’s 46-year history.

 Russell has enjoyed very successful campaigns in his first seven years as head coach, capturing at least a share of five MASCAC regular season titles and claiming two MASCAC tournament championships.
 He guided the 2011-12 Panthers to the MASCAC regular season and tournament championships, the first championship in the 40-year history of the program and the school's first berth in the NCAA Division III Tournament, and duplicated the feat in 2014-15.